 7. Educational Cooperation

-The department not only considers long-term plans to promote the growing cooperation with secondary schools in the field of Teaching-Japanese-as-a-Second Language, but will also establish and develop partnerships with other institutions, such as Extension/Continuing Education Centers.
+The department not only considers long-term plans to promote the growing cooperation with secondary schools in the field of Teaching-Japanese-as-a-Foreign Language, but will also establish and develop partnerships with other institutions, such as Extension/Continuing Education Centers.
 The more partnerships there are, the more opportunity and employability for students are available.
 This will help students in their future teaching or research careers.

 The Tamkang Japanese Journal is a peer-reviewed, professional publication.
 The Journal encourages dialogue on Japan-relevant studies, seeks to expand knowledge of Japanese language, literature, education, culture and society.
 Faculty members are also encouraged to engage in research projects and conference participation besides teaching, so as to combine research with teaching to increase teaching quality and achieve academic success.